Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Introduction

-In many envisioned URLLC applications such as those in industrial process control, factory automation, and precision agriculture farming, the network may well be deployed across a large area of space to provide URLLC services to a larger number of nodes.
-Thus it is important to deploy multiple base stations (BSes) to provide large spatial coverage.
-To improve overall network communication capacity, it is also important to leverage as many communication channels as possible instead of requiring the whole network to communicate over a single wireless channel.
-Therefore, it is critical to develop real-time scheduling algorithms that ensure per-packet real-time guarantee for multi-cell, multi-channel URLLC.
-Given the large scale and the dynamic, uncertain nature of such URLLC wireless networks, it is also important for the scheduling algorithm to be amenable to distributed implementation without requiring centralized coordination or centralized knowledge of the whole network.
-Given that every network has a limited communication capacity, it is also important to be able to decide whether a set of URLLC communication requests can be supported by the network and the associated scheduling algorithm.
-Thus there is the need to develop effective schedulability test algorithms that can be deployed in practice.
+Addressing interference in URLLC applications is \ifthenelse{\boolean{short}} {also} {especially} important for large-scale cellular networks.
+In many envisioned URLLC applications such as those for industrial process control, factory automation, and precision agriculture farming, the network is expected to be deployed across a large area of space to provide URLLC services to a larger number of nodes.
+Thus it is necessary to deploy multiple base stations (BSes) to provide large spatial coverage leading to well-known interference effects.
+While interference coordination is the traditional standard solution for such deployments, the effectiveness of interference coordination in URLLC scenarios is little explored to date~\cite{2021_Mahmood_Comm_Letter_URLLC_Interference,2018_Malik_URLLC_Interference}.
+Crucially, existing interference coordination solutions for URLLC cannot provide per-packet real-time guarantees.